 No one knew much about Mary’s past.
 It was rumored that her father had died tragically in WWI, and her young, beautiful mother had gone insane with grief over his loss.
-She had been a painfully shy child, and never spoke to anyone at the orphanage.
-You could say that her accidental hanging had truly inspired her.
+She had been a painfully shy child, and rarely spoke to anyone at the orphanage.
+You could say that her accidental hanging had truly enlivened her.
 She became quite fond of the attention, and quickly developed a talent for what she called “the rope ballet.”

 Everyone at the orphanage had their personal favorite.
 Many of the older matrons fondly remembered the years after the first hanging.
 It was a challenging time for her, trying to adjust to her newly ambiguous life – her hangings were short, but they were full of power and passion.
 She experimented with a wide variety of knots, but could never really decide on the one she liked the best.
-Still, she always delighted in the sensation of the rough hemp as it slowly tightened against her cool, pale skin.
+Still, she always delighted in the sensation of the rough hemp as it slowly tightened and dug into her cool, pale skin.

-Her most popular performance from that era became an instant classic.
+Her most inspired performance from that era became an instant classic.
 It occurred in the summer of 1936 during the harsh North American Heat Wave.
 The fields were scorched, food was scarce, and the children were ravenous.
 She chose to hang from the top of the empty grain silo, which gave her excellent height and exposure, and also brought attention to the orphanage’s severe plight.
-The canned donations sent to the kitchen tripled and the pantry filled to overflowing.
+Afterwards, the canned donations sent to the kitchen tripled and the pantry filled to overflowing.
 It was a huge success.